-Income tax recovery was \$15.2 million for the year ended December 31, 2022 compared to income tax expense of \$3.3 million for the year ended December 31, 2021.
-The increase in total income tax recovery of \$18.5 million was largely due to the recognition of previously unrecognized deferred tax assets.
+Income tax recovery for the year ended December 31, 2023 was \$7.7 million, compared to income tax recovery of \$15.2 million for the year ended December 31, 2022.
+The decrease in the income tax recovery of \$7.5 million is due to a reduced change in the Company's deferred tax assets associated with unused tax loss carry forwards in the year ended December 31, 2023, compared to the year ended December 31, 2022.

-As each reporting date, the Company assesses whether the realization of future tax benefits is sufficiently probable to recognize a deferred tax asset.
-This assessment requires the exercise of judgement, which includes a review of projected taxable income.
-During the year ended December 31, 2022, the Company recognized previously unrecognized losses of \$12,355 that are expected to be used to reduce taxable income for the year and \$62,922 that are estimated to be utilized based on the Company's five-year forecast.
-As a result, in 2022, the Company had a change in deferred tax assets not previously recognized of \$17,689 (2021 - \$2).
+At each reporting date, the Company assesses whether the realization of future tax benefits is sufficiently probable to recognize a deferred tax asset.
+This assessment requires the exercise of judgement, which includes a review of various factors including projected taxable income.

+During the year ended December 31, 2023, the Company recognized previously unrecognized losses that are expected to be used to reduce taxable income in the current period of \$2.8 million, compared to \$12.4 million for the year ended December 31, 2022.
+Additionally, during the year ended December 31, 2023, the Company recognized previously unrecognized losses of \$75.0 million that are estimated to be utilized based on the Company's future forecast, compared to \$62.9 million for the year ended December 31, 2022.
+As a result, during the year ended December 31, 2023, the Company had a change in deferred tax assets not previously recognized of \$7.4 million, compared to \$17.7 million for the year ended December 31, 2022.

-During the year ended December 31, 2022, as a result of a change in facts and circumstances related to uncertain tax positions, the Company reversed income taxes payable by \$1,321.
-The change in provision of \$1,229 is recorded as a recovery of the current income tax expense and \$92 is recorded as foreign exchange gain on the consolidated statements of income.
-These amounts have been recorded to income taxes payable on the consolidated statements of financial position.
+During the year ended December 31, 2023, as a result of a change in facts and circumstances related to uncertain tax positions, the Company reversed a provision for \$4.9 million, which is recorded as a recovery of the current income tax expense in the consolidated statements of income and comprehensive income.

-As at December 31, 2022, the Company has recognized a deferred tax asset in the consolidated statement of financial position of \$16.7 million.
+As at December 31, 2023, the Company has recognized deferred tax assets in the consolidated statement of financial position of \$19.9 million, compared to \$16.7 million as at December 31, 2022.
 The Company believes that it is probable that future taxable income will be available against which tax losses can be utilized.

-INCOME AND INCOME PER SHARE
+NET INCOME AND INCOME PER COMMON SHARE